realm/jazzy/README.md

 ## Doc

-Calling `sourcekitten doc` will pass all arguments after what is parsed to `xcodebuild` (or directly to the compiler, SourceKit/clang, if the `--single-file` mode).
+Calling `sourcekitten doc` will pass all arguments after what is parsed to `xcodebuild` (or directly to the compiler, SourceKit/clang, in the `--single-file` mode).

 ### Example usage